spatie/laravel-tags/README.md

 ## Requirements

-This package requires Laravel 5.5 or higher, PHP 7.0 or higher and a database that supports `json` fields such as MySQL 5.7 or higher.
+This package requires Laravel 5.5 or higher, PHP 7.0 or higher and a database that supports `json` fields and functions such as MySQL 5.7 or higher.

 ## Installation